daattali/beautiful-jekyll/personal.md

 ## Travel

+- I have been to 28 countries so far :) I've done 3 major bicycle tours (from Seattle to San Francisco, around Taiwan, and around New Zealand).
+- I've hitchhiked over 10,000 miles in the US, Taiwan, Thailand, Australia, and New Zealand.
-- I am currently converting a jumbo news crew van into a tiny home.
+- I converted a jumbo news crew van into a tiny home.
 It has roof-top solar, a fridge/freezer, and fits everything I own!
-- I have been to 26 countries so far :) I've done 3 major bicycle tours (from Seattle to San Francisco, around Taiwan, and around New Zealand).
-- I've hitchhiked over 10,000 miles in the US, Taiwan, Thailand, Australia, and New Zealand.

 ## Volunteering, Activism, Organizing